 If you are newly engaged and wonder how to start planning a wedding, this guide is for you.
-It is not a guide that will go into detail regarding every little thing you have to plan.
-No, this is a beginners guide to starting your wedding planning.
-Read on to learn more about how to set a budget for your wedding and start planning your wedding.
+This is a complete beginners guide to starting your wedding planning.
+Read on to learn more about how to set a budget for your wedding and how to start planning your wedding today!

 - Set a budget

 First things first: Do you want a big or small wedding?

 Size matters; at least when you’re planning a wedding.

 When you are starting to plan a wedding, the size should be one of the first few things you decide on.
 By size, I am referring to the number of guests as well as the venue and overall experience of the day(s).

 Either you can start with your budget and then decide on the guest list, or you can finalise the guest list first and then set the budget.
 Either way, these two points go very hand-in-hand.
 A lot of the prices you will be calculating will depend on the number of people who will be attending your wedding.

 It is not as straightforward as saying that a small wedding is cheap and a big wedding is expensive, but, at the same time, it is a starting point.
 If you are looking for a budget wedding, you should definitely consider having a limited guest list.